koskath/arete2/course_content/SC/final_md_files/Lecture6/lecture_6_slide_28_oli-decision-tree-a-tool-for.md

-# OLI Decision Tree, a Tool for Decision-making about Offshoring
+# Slide 28 of Lecture 6 contains information about OLI Decision Tree, a Tool for Decision-making about Offshoring

 The image is a flowchart consisting of three main diamond-shaped decision nodes arranged horizontally, connected by arrows, and accompanied by rectangular decision outcomes.
 The layout is divided into three sections, each labeled at the top.